 Eligible family members may recover economic and non-economic damages in a case where someone died.
 These could include medical bills, funeral expenses, lost wages, loss of the deceased’s love and companionship, and the emotional suffering of the surviving family members.

-Calculating damages like emotional pain can be challenging, but the assistance of a Palm Bay attorney knowledgeable in fatal injury cases could be invaluable to a family who has tragically lost their loved one.
+Calculating damages like emotional pain can be challenging, but the assistance of a knowledgeable wrongful death lawyer in Palm Bay could be invaluable to a family who has tragically lost their loved one.

 Facing the death of a beloved family member is traumatic, especially if it occurred due to someone else’s actions.
 Although no amount of money will bring back your loved one, you may have some relief if the responsible party is held accountable for their actions.